 The key to any skin or beauty regimen is consistency.
 The skin is made up of several layers and it takes time for skin to adjust to new climates.
 If you follow the main ‘musts’ your skin will be vibrant and glow year round.
 Spring skincare begins today!
 So let’s get started.
 Below are key essentials to keep your skin glowing and healthy.

 The old adage “you are what you eat” applies not only to our body, but also to our skin.
 What is lovely about spring and summer is that nature’s skin detoxifiers abound in red and blue, in the form of berries.
 Try eating what is in local, in season and fresh.
 Not only will you feel better but you will look better for your spring skincare.

 Get rid of winter skin for your spring skincare with a gentle exfoliator and stay away from harsh scrubs and chemicals that can damage your skin.
 Remember your skin sheds cells every minute, think of it as spring cleaning, sweeping away winter.
 When I was a child my mother would exfoliate with cornmeal which is the reason I created our award winning grits & honey scrub.
 What customers love about it is that it is not only an exfoliator but a moisturizer as the honey leaves your skin soft and supple.
-Our pore clarifying mask is perfect for shedding winter and cleansing the pores without drying out your skin.

 When the temperature heats up and perspiration is inevitable, it doesn’t mean your skin is getting oily.
 Quite the contrary; it can become dryer and your skin can start to look dull once the sweat evaporates.
 You always want to drink plenty of water.
 I mist throughout the day with a non-alcohol based mister/toner, our rose geranium a marigold toners.